Heidi (2015 film): Production

-The ten year old Steffen was chosen from among five hundred young actresses.
+The 10-year-old Steffen was chosen from among 500 young actresses.
 The film was shot on location in the Alps, mainly in the region of Grisons, including Bergün and Rheinwald.
+The mountains visuals were filmed in Pendes and Mogrovejo in Cantabria, Spain.

 Release

 The film debuted theatrically in Germany on 10 December 2015.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on 7 reviews, with an average rating of 7.5/10.